dwavesystems/demos/satellite-placement/README.rst

      constellation should not matter, ``{a, b, c} == {c, a, b}``).
 In addition, ``add_variable(..)`` needs its variables to be immutable, hence, we are using ``frozenset`` rather than simply ``set``.
-  3. Since are there are more ways to form the set ``{a, b, c}`` than the set ``{a, a, a} -> {a}``, the set ``{'a', 'b', 'c'}`` will accumulate a more negative score and thus be more likely to get selected.
+  2. Since are there are more ways to form the set ``{a, b, c}`` than the set ``{a, a, a} -> {a}``, the set ``{'a', 'b', 'c'}`` will accumulate a more negative score and thus be more likely to get selected.
+This is desired as we do not want duplicate items within our constellation.
 (Note: by "more ways to form the set", I am referring to how ``(b, c, a)`` and ``(a, c, b)`` are tuples that would map to the same set, where as ``(a, a, a)`` would be the only 3-tuple that would map to the set ``{a}``.)